Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint33/index.md

 ## What we did last week

-- feature: Flatten a Cube
-- feature: Investigate how much data we actually have.
 - task: Explore requirements for date reference data not fully known
 - task: Plan data table only consumer testing
 - task: Map the landscape of data services in Wales
 - task: Explore how we might automate the pivoted views we have validated with consumers
-- task: Create Pivot Table queries in SQLite using a new cube
-- task: Create Pivot Table queries in SQLite
-- task: SPIKE: Pivot by dimension
 - fix: Unable to Change dataset before publication when update pending approval
 - fix: Dataset history: shows dataset published before being approved
 - fix: Weird error message when standardised geo data doesn't match data table codes